johnoneworks/saba-future/README.md

 ## MVP Stories
-    - Two roles within platform: Market Admin & Players
+    - Two roles within platform: Admin & Players
+    - Sign Up
+        - Admin will be in charge of creating and resolving markets
         - Players can sign up "magically" with just an email